 First published: February 13, 2020

-But we can do one better—investment professionals, check out the long-term performance of Calamos Market Neutral Income Fund (CMNIX).
+Fortunately, there's an idea for your clients that's appropriate for this environment: Calamos Market Neutral Income Fund (CMNIX).
 CMNIX has delivered a bond-like return with a bond-like standard deviation but without the bond-like risk exposures.
-And over the past 10 years, CMNIX has done this with a negative correlation to bonds.
+And over the past 10 years, CMNIX has done this with a low to negative correlation to bonds.

 Before investing carefully consider the fund’s investment objectives, risks, charges and expenses.
 Please see the prospectus and summary prospectus containing this and other information which can be obtained by calling 1-800-582-6959.
 Read it carefully before investing.

 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 We believe the information provided here is reliable, but do not warrant its accuracy or completeness.
 This material is not intended as an offer or solicitation for the purchase or sale of any financial instrument.
 The views and strategies described may not be suitable for all investors.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, accounting, legal or tax advice.
 References to future returns are not promises or even estimates of actual returns a client portfolio may achieve.
 Any forecasts contained herein are for illustrative purposes only and are not to be relied upon as advice or interpreted as a recommendation.